awsdocs/aws-transit-gateway-guide/doc_source/how-transit-gateways-work.md

 Transit gateway routes are evaluated in the following order:
 + The most specific route for the destination address\.
 + If routes are the same with different targets:
-  + Static routes have a higher precedence than propagated routes\.
+  + Static routes, including static Site-to-Site VPN routes have a higher precedence than propagated routes\.
   + Among propagated routes, VPC CIDRs have a higher precedence than Direct Connect gateways than Site\-to\-Site VPN\.

 Consider the following VPC route table\.
 The VPC local route has the highest priority, followed by the routes that are the most specific\.
 When a static route and a propagated route have the same destination, the static route has a higher priority\.